[Updated June 7, 2023]

 Guests can enjoy amenities such as the lakeside walking trail, tennis and pickle ball courts, an award-winning playground, mini golf, an outdoor pool, and kayaking or paddleboarding (rentals available seasonally).

-There’s also a Lake Junaluska Fitness Center, garden, events at the Stuart Auditorium, meeting spaces, and several restaurants on the property.
+There’s also a Lake Junaluska Fitness Center, garden, concerts and other events at the Stuart Auditorium, meeting spaces, and several restaurants on the property.

 8. Museum of North Carolina Handicrafts /Shelton House

 The Charlestonian-style Shelton House was built in 1875 for Stephen Shelton (a teacher and High Sheriff of Haywood County) and his family.